The Molecular Mechanisms Important in Cardiovascular Disease

 We and others have demonstrated that MR is expressed in cells of the human blood vessel supporting the possibility that direct effects of aldosterone on the vasculature could play a role in vascular function and disease.
 This is clinically significant because in human clinical trials, pharmacologic inhibition of the MR prevents heart attacks, strokes, and cardiovascular deaths with minimal effects on systemic blood pressure.
 We are exploring the molecular mechanisms for these clinical findings in order to gain a better understanding of the mechanisms of cardiovascular disease and to identify novel therapeutic drug targets for common vascular diseases.
 The Jaffe laboratory routinely use in vitro molecular and cellular biology methods, primary human vascular cell culture models, state-of-the-art transgenic mouse models with in vivo capabilities to study rodent models of cardiovascular physiology and disease, unbiased transcriptomics, proteomics, and epigenomics methods, and translational studies utilizing human samples from our patients at Tufts Medical Center.

 We have demonstrated that MR is expressed in human vascular cells where it acts as a ligand-activated transcription factor to regulate gene expression in response to the hormone aldosterone.
 In human vascular smooth muscle cells, we have found that MR regulates genes involved in vascular fibrosis and calcification.
+In endothelial cells, MR contributes to blood vessel inflammation and atherosclerosis in a sex specific manner.

 Figure 1.
 Animal models of aldosterone-induced vascular injury and atherosclerosis used in the Jaffe lab to study the in vivo role of MR in vascular function and disease.